 Every feeble-minded girl or woman of the hereditary type, especially of the moron class, should be segregated during the reproductive period.
 Otherwise she is almost certain to bear imbecile children, who in turn are just as certain to breed other defectives.
 We prefer the policy of immediate sterilization, of making sure that parenthood is absolutely prohibited to the feeble-minded.
 PG.101

 Who are the "We"?
-White people?
-Government?
-Freaking Nazi's???
-Whoever the "we" are suppose to be they went on to represent a racist who's goals in life were to keep certain human beings from having children.
-Sanger believed in sterilization and using abortion as birth control or in her words race and imbecile control- what a horrid ideal to live by.
-You can find tons of information about the foundation of Planned Parenthood and Sanger online.
+Whoever the "we" are suppose to be they went on to represent goals to keep certain human beings from having children.
+Sanger believed in sterilization and using abortion as birth control or in her words race and imbecile control.
+Don't believe me, you can find tons of information about the foundation of Planned Parenthood and Sanger online.

 2. The Communist Manifesto by Karl Marx

 By far the most destructive book ever written regarding peoples individual freedoms.
 Basically this book legitimizes that you have a right to things that you haven’t earned.
 It’s the philosophy of being punished for success, to take away what you have worked for and redistribute it to someone else.
-While at the same time, the fat-cats who dictate those same philosophy’s sit in their million dollar houses, eating all the food, using all the resources and not giving a crap about the people.
-Its called class warfare and to this day is happening in our own democracy.
+While at the same time, the fat-cats who dictate the philosophy sit in their million dollar houses, eating all the food, using all the resources and not giving a crap about the people who starve.
+Its called class warfare, something Im adamantly against.

 3.Mein Kampf by Adolf Hitler